 How is randomness ensured in online variations of roulette?

-We already talked about how casinos ensure randomness in landbased variants but how about online roulette?
-Well, the outcomes here are governed by the so-called Random Number Generator (RNG).
-It spews algorithms with multiple-digit numbers, which are then reduced to one of the 37 (or 38) numbers on the wheel.
-The RNG ensures the online games are fair and produce the long-term theoretical return expected from them.
+We already discussed how casinos ensure randomness in land-based variants, but what about online roulette?
+Well, the outcomes are governed by a Random Number Generator (RNG).
+It generates multi-digit numbers that are then reduced to one of the 37 (or 38) numbers on the wheel.
+The RNG ensures that online games are fair and deliver the long-term theoretical return players expect.

 This is my first time playing roulette online.
 Can I first try the games without risking my money?

-Yes, most online casinos offering the game give customers the option to play in practice mode with free demo credits.
-If you happen to exhaust your “demo” bankroll, all you need to do is reload the game and you start with the same amount.
-UK players looking to try roulette for free at UKGC-licensed casinos must first sign up and verify their accounts before practice mode becomes available to them.
+Yes, most online casinos that offer the game give customers the option to play in practice mode with free demo credits.
+If you exhaust your “demo” bankroll, simply reload the game and you’ll start with the same amount.
+UK players who want to try roulette for free at UKGC-licensed casinos must first sign up and verify their accounts before practice mode becomes available.

 Should I play single-zero or double-zero roulette?

-Seasoned roulette buffs favor single-zero tables because they are fighting a smaller house edge in such games.
+Seasoned roulette buffs favor single-zero tables because they face a smaller house edge in such games.
 In roulette, the house gets its edge through the addition of the zero pocket.
-If it wasn’t for the zero, you would play a game of even chances, or at least with bets on number properties.
-The house take single-zero tables yield is 2.70% (1.36% with La Partage and En Prison).
-The addition of the 00 pocket on the double-zero wheel almost doubles the house edge, boosting it to 5.26%.
+If it weren’t for the zero, you would be playing a game of even chances, or at least placing bets based on number properties.
+The house’s take on single-zero tables is 2.70% (1.36% with La Partage and En Prison).
+Adding the 00 pocket to the double-zero wheel almost doubles the house edge, boosting it to 5.26%.